Steven McRae: Film work

 McRae plays Skimbleshanks the railway cat in Cats.
 He is featured in the BBC show Men at the Barre.

-Style

-McRae's most marked characteristics are his speed and his red hair.
+The film Dancing Back to the Light summarises his profesional and personal life, including excerpts from several of his significant performances.
+(Broadcast on BBC Two 14 March 2025, and on BBC iPlayer).

 Personal life

-McRae is married to Elizabeth Harrod, soloist with the Royal Ballet, and they have one daughter, Audrey Bluebell, born in December 2014, and two sons, Frederick Charles, born in November 2016 and Rupert George, born in August 2019.
+McRae is married to Elizabeth Harrod, soloist with the Royal Ballet, and they have children.